-• Global CSO campaign and public opposition: EACOP project sponsors are increasingly the focus of a globally coordinated civil society campaign.
-In March 2021, 263 civil society organizations (CSOs) from 49 countries signed a letter of concern to banks regarding their potential financing of EACOP.
-Over 1 million signatures have been collected in opposition to the project.
-Public concern and opposition to EACOP have also progressively increased.

-• Shareholder pressure: Current and potential financiers of EACOP, including SMBC, are facing scrutiny at their shareholder meetings and in shareholder filings for their active or potential involvement in the project.

-• Media coverage: Negative media coverage of the project is rising, with op-eds and articles appearing in publications including the Financial Times, the New York Times, Reuters, and the Guardian, shedding light on the project's adverse environmental and human rights impacts and damaging the reputation of the parties involved.

-• Financiers fleeing: A growing number of banks, insurers, and Export Credit Agencies have publicly disassociated from the project as a result of the scrutiny.
-So far, twenty major banks, eight insurers, and four Export Credit Agencies have publicly ruled out involvement in EACOP owing to its numerous ESG risks.
-In the past two weeks alone, seven financiers - including four Wall Street banks - confirmed their decision not to join the project loan.
+- Global CSO campaign and public opposition: EACOP project sponsors are increasingly the focus of a globally coordinated civil society campaign.33 In March 2021, 263 civil society organizations (CSOs) from 49 countries signed a letter of concern to banks regarding their potential financing of EACOP.34 Over 1 million signatures have been collected in opposition to the project.35 Public concern and opposition to EACOP have also progressively increased.36 - Shareholder pressure: Current and potential financiers of EACOP, including SMBC, are facing scrutiny at their shareholder meetings37 and in shareholder filings38 for their active or potential involvement in the project. - Media coverage: Negative media coverage of the project is rising, with op-eds and articles appearing in publications including the Financial Times, the New York Times, Reuters, and the Guardian,39 shedding light on the project's adverse environmental and human rights impacts and damaging the reputation of the parties involved. - Financiers fleeing: A growing number of banks, insurers, and Export Credit Agencies have publicly disassociated from the project as a result of the scrutiny.
+So far, twenty major banks, eight insurers, four Export Credit Agencies and the African Development Bank have publicly ruled out involvement in EACOP owing to its numerous ESG risks.
+In the past two weeks alone, seven financiers including four Wall Street banks confirmed their decision not to join the project loan.
+42